DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/using-selectors.md

 ![Selector methods in reports](selector-methods-in-reports.png)

-> Note that you can additionally require that the node returned by the selector is visible.
+> Note that you can require that the node returned by the selector is visible.
 To do this, use the [visibilityCheck](selector-options.md#optionsvisibilitycheck) option.